 NEW YORK (TheStreet) -- During the last month, the Nasdaq has caught a cold.
 Before Wednesday's turnaround, it was down about 5%.

-(AMZN - Get Report), meanwhile, has caught pneumonia.
+Amazon (AMZN), meanwhile, has caught pneumonia.
 Its shares are down over 10% during that time, and have fallen 17% for the year.

 The stock was recently trading at $330.14, down 1.7%.

 Amazon has become a proxy for the Nasdaq's troubles, because it is managed for growth instead of for profits and growth slows as a natural consequence of numbers getting bigger.

 My own trading view, however, is often wrong.
 In January, I wrote that you should buy shares of Amazon, and everyone sold.
 The stock is down about 8% since my call.

 The company, which reports earnings on April 24, is in great shape.
 Analysts are expecting first-quarter revenue of $19.4 billion, 21% higher than last year.
 They also expect a profit.
 Should Amazon fail to meet those estimates, expect another leg down in the stock price.